shadoweavers/sdbx/README.md

    source ./venv/bin/activate
    ```

-3. Run the following command to install `comfyui` into your current environment.
+3. Run the following command to install `sdbxui` into your current environment.
 This will correctly select the version of `torch` that matches the GPU on your machine (NVIDIA or CPU on Windows, NVIDIA, Intel, AMD or CPU on Linux, CPU on macOS):
    ```shell
    pip install git+https://github.com/hiddenswitch/ComfyUI.git
    ```